gothicmuppet/soulcalibur6/index.md

 - His strength lies in throws. he can throw you from any position from crouching to the air.
 - His Critical Edge is a throw.
 - His weakness is also from throws. you can break most throws.
 You cannot break throws when caught in the air.
-- He has slow speed
+- He has slow speed so you have to play a bit defensively.

 ### Ivy